Kevin-Fuller/YouTube-GlassMorphism-Redesign/README.md

+## YouTube Glassmorphism Redesign

-This project is me  playing around with the growing glassmorphism trend in UI Design.
-Here is my take on a YouTube native app following the design trend.
+I have wanted to experiment with the growing trend in UI design around glassmorphism.
+This is my take on how a potential YouTube native app would look if it following the design trend.

 Here is a Live Demo on Codepen: https://codepen.io/kevin-fuller/pen/wvdxgqe